Left: Deborah circa, 1974

 Height and Weight: 5’4″ and 115 pounds

-Distinguishing Characteristics: White Female, Brown hair, Brown eyes, Deborah has a circular shaped growth on her right ear, she wears a full set of false teeth/dentures
+Distinguishing Characteristics: Caucasian Female, Brown hair, Brown eyes, Deborah has a circular shaped growth on her right ear, she wears a full set of false teeth/dentures

 NCMEC Number: 603810